annazacharia27/dragen-docs/ngs_study_docs/source/pipeline_overview.rst

 The DRAGEN DNA pipeline executes a streamlined sequence of high-speed modules:

 1. **Read Mapping and Alignment**

-   - Uses FPGA-accelerated mapper with exact and near-exact seed matching
+   - Uses FPGA-accelerated mapper with exact and near-exact seed matching.
-   - Extracts short subsequences ("seeds") from each read to rapidly find matching locations in the reference
+   - Extracts short subsequences ("seeds") from each read to rapidly find matching locations in the reference.
-   - Supports ALT-aware and decoy-contig reference mapping for improved accuracy in complex regions
+   - Supports ALT-aware and decoy-contig reference mapping for improved accuracy in complex regions.

 2. **Sorting and Duplicate Marking**

-   - Coordinate sorting of aligned reads
+   - Coordinate sorting of aligned reads.
-   - PCR duplicate reads are marked or optionally removed
+   - PCR duplicate reads are marked or optionally removed.

 3. **Variant Calling**

-   - Haplotype-based detection of SNVs and INDELs
+   - Haplotype-based detection of SNVs and INDELs.
-   - Optional CNV and SV calling modules
+   - Optional CNV and SV calling modules.

 4. **QC Metrics Generation**

-   - Alignment and variant metrics are generated in `.csv`, `.vcf`, and `.gvcf` formats
+   - Alignment and variant metrics are generated in `.csv`, `.vcf`, and `.gvcf` formats.

 Variant Calling Modules